1.1 Right to Appeal

 2.2.7 Where a case is rejected, the reasons for the decision will be conveyed by letter to the student and, where appropriate, other parties.
 This will not prevent the student from submitting a revised case within one calendar month of receiving notification of the outcome of their appeal if s/he has new evidence to make known.

 2.2.8 If it is clear to the staff member of the Academic Appeals Committee that the original decision is one that would not have been endorsed on behalf of Quality & Standards Committee (QSC) had the full circumstances been known prior to the appeal, the matter may be considered by a member of QSC to determine whether the acceptance on QSC’s behalf of the original recommendation should be reversed and the decision making body required to reconsider it.
 Where the decision making body is required to reconsider the decision but decides not to change its original recommendation, the Chair of QSC will consider the case and may either uphold the original recommendation or dismiss it and substitute a different decision on behalf of QSC.
-Where a revised recommendation is received it will be referred to the Head of Student Administration or equivalent to action.
+Where a revised recommendation is received it will be referred to the Head of Academic Processes or equivalent to action.

 2.2.9 If 2.2.8 does not apply, but the member of the Academic Appeals Committee believes that grounds for an appeal may be established, the case will be heard by a panel.